All Episodes

 I am very concerned, and I said this last week.

-You know, reports out this weekend that John Durham is not nobody's going to be held accountable.
+You know, reports out this weekend that John Durham is not, nobody's going to be held accountable.

-Inspector General Horowitz reports with numerous referrals for the same exact charges brought against, say, for example, Papadopoulos or Roger Stone or Paul Manafort, process crimes.
+Inspector General Horowitz reports with numerous referrals for the same exact charges brought against, say, for example, Papadopoulos or Roger Stone or Paul Manafort, process crimes, except in the case of your Donald Trump supporter, it's a pre-dawn raid.

-You know, guns are blaring.
+Guns are blaring.

 That's not how things usually get done.